 Okay, maybe that’s not how the song goes… but can you see where I am going with this?
 Growing up, there was a strange stereotype and negative connotation around glasses and people who wore glasses.
 “Four eyes!”

 Fortunately, as you age, glasses are seen as trendy, if not practical, and are worn on a much larger scale than children.
-And if you are looking for a temporary solution to better eyesight, glasses (or contacts) can be your best friend!
+And if you are looking for a temporary solution to better eyesight, glasses, especially affordable and cheap glasses (or contacts), can be your best friend!
 Some people don’t mind the temporary fix, especially if they only have to wear them for driving (nearsighted) or reading (farsighted).
 It is usually the people who wear them 24/7 that seek a more permanent solution.

 Theta Wave Therapy